 A specialization is a collection of three 300- or 400-level courses that majors choose based on their particular interests.
 It forms the focus of the PitE major, and adds value to PitE majors' skill sets by allowing them develop depth in a particular area of environmental science or environmental studies.

 To give you some idea of what a specialization may look like, here are several examples of approved specializations.
 These are merely illustrations and are not a comprehensive of possibilities.
 The range of Specialization options is as diverse as our students' interests.

 What is a Practical Experience?

-The practical experience requirement is 3-5 credit experiential learning course that students complete outside of the classroom.
-Through this full immersion experience, students focus on skills development and learning experiences which are facilitated through interactions with a range of individuals and groups.
+The practical experience requirement is, at minimum, a three credit experiential learning opportunity that students complete outside of the classroom.
+Through this full immersion experience, students participate in skills development and learning experiences which are facilitated through interactions with a range of individuals and groups.
 Students are evaluated through a combination of presentations, papers, or exams.
 Every practical experience opportunity includes a research component that pushes students to engage with the larger arena of environmental issues through question formulation, data collection, analysis, and discussion.

 Students can fulfill this requirement one of three ways:

 - Taking a class at a residential field station,

 - Participating in the internship program, or

 - Completing a study abroad course or program